lpassamano/gradebook/README.md

 ### Sinatra portfolio project for the Flatiron School

 ## Overview
-This app is an online gradebook where instructors can create courses, assessments, and post grades, and students can view grades and register for courses.
+Interactive educational platform for instructors and students to share grades, assessments, and course information.

 ## Installation
 Fork and clone this repository, and then within the main directory execute: